-3. (1) If, during any such trial or inquiry, the sound recording is interrupted by a power failure, mechanical breakdown or other cause, the person making the summary referred to in rule 2 must desist from making such summary and must instead begin recording the evidence in accordance with section 140(4)(a) of the Ordinance.
+- 3. (1) If, during any such trial or inquiry, the sound recording is interrupted by a power failure, mechanical breakdown or other cause, the person making the summary referred to in rule 2 must desist from making such summary and must instead begin recording the evidence in accordance with section 140(4)(a) of the Ordinance. - (2) If it appears that some part of the evidence has not been recorded because such failure, breakdown or other cause was not immediately detected, the witness or witnesses whose evidence has been lost must be recalled.